DESTRealm/optionally/README.md

 After all, that's why we call them command line **options** because they're optional.
 Get it?
 Options are *optional*?
 Don't use this feature.
 Honestly, not even a little bit.
 Seriously, just scroll passed this section and pretend it doesn't exist.
+If you can't scroll passed this section because I shuffled it around, just pretend it doesn't exist.
+Perhaps you should read the license text instead.

-Of course, if you're the masochistic type and only intend to write a script for your use and your use only (that never happens, believe me; if it's useful, it'll eventually leak out, and you'll send it to someone), you can make sure that an option *absolutely must be supplied*:
+Of course, if you're the masochistic type and intend to write a script for your use and your use only (that never happens, believe me; if it's useful, it'll eventually leak out, and you'll send it to someone), you can make sure that an option *absolutely must be supplied*: